JamesSkemp/words/content/post/how-to-change-your-default-language-in-visual-studio-2008-the-right-way.md

 +++
-title = "How to change your default language in Visual Studio 2008 (the right way)" summary = "There's an easy way to change your default language in Visual Studio - just update the settings file. [slnet0514:7a51d2f8-db57-4755-95f5-5042232ec3c3]" draft = false comments = true date = "2008-07-02T19:40:00-05:00"
+title = "How to change your default language in Visual Studio 2008 (the right way)" description = "There's an easy way to change your default language in Visual Studio - just update the settings file. [slnet0514:7a51d2f8-db57-4755-95f5-5042232ec3c3]" draft = false comments = true date = "2008-07-02T19:40:00-05:00"